 - Do whatever you can to include the yearbook as part of registration.
 Include it on forms, sell it at registration, have it included in fees. - Create incentives to parents and students for purchasing early.
 Tiered pricing - starting at a lower price and raising prices after an introductory sale rewards early buyers and is a great idea. - Keep all the messaging positive.
-Make buyers feel great about their purchase. - Set up a table at freshman orientation or back-toschool night. - Use every communication channel available, including registration packets, emails, social media, morning announcements, automated phone calls and marketing materials in high-traffic areas. - Post sneak-peeks of content and behind-the-scenes photos of how the book comes together. - Build buzz around yearbook distribution day.
+Make buyers feel great about their purchase. - Participate in freshman/sixth-grade orientation or back-to-school events. - Use every communication channel available, including registration packets, emails, social media, morning announcements, automated phone calls and marketing materials in high-traffic areas. - Post sneak-peeks of content and behind-the-scenes photos of how the book comes together. - Build buzz around yearbook distribution day.
 Host an event exclusively for buyers.